-Significant Progress: this has been in large part accomplished.
+Significant Progress - this has been in large part accomplished.
 A funding plan has been developed and approved by the STA Board for the upcoming replacement of aging SolanoExpress vehicles.
 Local bus replacements have been funded through various funding plans and sources such as 5307, TDA, and Prop 1B Revenue-based funds.
-This will be an on-going goal as vehicles and facilities will need to be replaced, repaired and maintained on a continuous basis.
+This will be an on-going goal as vehicles and facilities will need to be continued to be replaced, repaired and maintained.